temach/reports/FIA-Lab-5-mail.md

 admin@subdom.std9.os3.su    mailman
 ```

 This configuration will put all mail that is send to `admin@subdom.std9.os3.su` (which is the default mail specified in the SOA record for `subdom.std9.os3.su`) into the `mailman` inbox.
-I could have also just created another user such as `admin-subdom`, but this was simpler.
+I could have also created another user such as `admin-subdom` and used him instead of `mailman` for the configuration above.
+However reusing the `mailman` user was just simpler.

 Refresh postfix configuration: